Georgia Advance Directive Form

-The Georgia advance directive is a document that individuals use to appoint a health care agent and record instructions for administering medical treatments in the event of their incapacity.
-Individuals can also select a backup health care agent and name another individual as their guardian.
-The form will also designate what powers the agent will have after the death of the principal.
+A Georgia advance directive is a document that individuals use to appoint a health care agent and record instructions for medical treatments in the event of their incapacitation.
+The form relays the individual’s preferences for end-of-life care and defines the extent of the agent’s power, both before and after death.

-The Georgia advance directive is a document that individuals use to appoint a health care agent and record instructions for administering medical treatments in the event of their incapacity.
-Individuals can also select a backup health care agent and name another individual as their guardian.
-The form will also designate what powers the agent will have after the death of the principal.
+A Georgia advance directive is a document that individuals use to appoint a health care agent and record instructions for medical treatments in the event of their incapacitation.
+The form relays the individual’s preferences for end-of-life care and defines the extent of the agent’s power, both before and after death.

-The Georgia advance directive is a document that individuals use to appoint a health care agent and record instructions for administering medical treatments in the event of their incapacity.
-Individuals can also select a backup health care agent and name another individual as their guardian.
-The form will also designate what powers the agent will have after the death of the principal.
+A Georgia advance directive is a document that individuals use to appoint a health care agent and record instructions for medical treatments in the event of their incapacitation.
+The form relays the individual’s preferences for end-of-life care and defines the extent of the agent’s power, both before and after death.

 1. Home »